dohmatob/inlinedetours/ReadMe.txt

 2.0 Technique: How does inlinedetours work?
 +++++++++++++++++++++++++++++++++++++++++++

-Invoking InstallDetour((PVOID *)&pTarget, PVOID pDetour, DWORD dwOriginalOpcodes) is intended to install a dwOriginalOpcodes-byte detour at pTarget.
+Invoking InstallDetour((PVOID *)&pTarget, PVOID pDetour, DWORD dwOriginalOpcodes) is intended to install a detour of size dwOriginalOpcodes bytes at pTarget.
 Subsequent calls/references to pTarget will be routed to the detour pointed-to by pDetour.
 The lib achieves this as follows (type casts, error-checking, and thread-safety stripped):

 0) initialze .. (allocate codecaves, tweak virtual memory protections, etc.)